kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Attend previous release retro to capture feedback and incorporate it into next release cycle
 - Plan release schedule and milestones.
 Gather feedback as needed.
-- Make sure you have your shadows confirmed
+- Make sure you have your shadows confirmed and schedule an initial group meeting to onboard and establish timeline and responsibilities.
 - Make sure everyone joining the team reads the [release team onboarding document][release-team-onboarding].
 - Complete a [Release Team Lead onboarding issue][rtl-onboarding] for the Lead and RT Lead Shadows